 A special heat resistant fabric has been used inside the computer pocket to protect the skin from the warmth.
 This lightweight garment was constructed with breathable fabrics that helps to maintain a regular body temperature.
 Furthermore, it can easily be worn under shirts and other garments discretely and comfortably.

-When 1991 Major League Baseball Hall of Fame Inductee and recent LVAD recipient, Rod Carew tried the LVAD compression shirt, he was convinced it was a game changer.
+When 1991 Major League Baseball Hall of Fame Inductee and LVAD recipient (now heart transplant), Rod Carew tried the LVAD compression shirt, he was convinced it was a game changer.
 Having spent the 2015 World Series in hospital fighting for his life, the legendary hitter made an amazing recovery.
 So much so that he was able to step onto the field during the Heart of 29 Campaign that was supported by the Minnesota Twins and American Heart Association.

 Wearing the LVAD compression shirt, Rod Carew was given the chance to continue living his dreams and vowed that this incredibly innovative garment should be available to all recipients in the heart failure community.